MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/install-client-app.md

     - If your computer runs Office 2010, restart your computer and then go to the next section for your final step.

     - For other versions of Office, restart all Office applications and all instances of File Explorer.
-Your installation is now complete and you can use client to label and protect your documents and emails.
+Your installation is now complete and you can use the client to label and protect your documents and emails.

-   > [!NOTE]
-   > If you have Windows 7 SP1, the Azure Information Protection client requires a specific update [KB 2533623](https://support.microsoft.com/en-us/kb/2533623).
-If your PC needs this update but it not installed, you will see a message when you try to use the client that this update must be installed before you can use all features of the Azure Information Protection client.

 ### Installing the Azure Information Protection client with Office 2010
 After you have installed the Azure Information Protection client by using the previous instructions: